 The original game also has a brief moment of this.
 The first time Magneto confronts the X-Men, the entire mansion gets attacked by an army of sentinels, causing the X-Men and Magneto's forces to fight alongside each other against the mutant-hunting robots.

-In the first Thief, there's actually a mission named Strange Bedfellows, in which the main character agrees to help the Knight Templar Hammerite faction in exchange for their help against the Pagan Big Bad.
-In the second game, the main character teams up with the survivors of the Pagans against a Hammerite splinter group.
-In the third game, it's possible to ally with both the Pagans and Hammerites if you get your reputation with both groups high enough. they'll even help you out in the insane Finale after the Big Bad declares war on the city.
+In Thief: The Dark Project, there's actually a mission named Strange Bedfellows, in which the main character agrees to help the Knight Templar Hammerite faction in exchange for their help against the Pagan Big Bad.
+In Thief II: The Metal Age, the main character teams up with the survivors of the Pagans against a Hammerite splinter group.
+In Thief: Deadly Shadows, it's possible to ally with both the Pagans and Hammerites if you get your reputation with both groups high enough. they'll even help you out in the insane Finale after the Big Bad declares war on the city.
 Granted, they (and everyone else in the city) will fight the Big Bad's creatures even if you didn't ally with them earlier, but unless you ally with them they'll also attack you as well.

 A mission in Fire Emblem Awakening has your group picking a side between two rival mercenary factions.
 If you refuse to pick a side, they both gang up on you.